 NATIONAL UTAH DAY

-As the 45th state to gain statehood, Utah is home to The Great Salt Lake, a deeply rooted Native American heritage, and a far-reaching desert history.
+Utah became the 45th state on January 4, 1896, and is home to The Great Salt Lake, a deeply rooted Native American heritage, and a far-reaching desert history.

 Travel in the footsteps of Utah’s namesake, the Utes, or the Shoshone, Navajo or Goshute.
 Follow the trails of early explorers or Mormon settlers.
 They all lived among the natural arches and bridges formed long ago.
 These architectural wonders of nature are a cornerstone of Utah.

 Find treasure everywhere you look.
 From the sunrise to the spiraling cliffs and the bejeweled night sky.
 Catch an unobstructed view of the Milky Way for miles or schedule a trip just in time for a meteor shower.
-Utah significantly less light pollution to make viewing spectacular!
+Since Utah has significantly less light pollution, night star viewing is spectacular!

 Discover why some still believe the world flat by visiting Bonneville Salt Flats.
 Home of land speed records and a barren environment, the salt flats were once part of a much larger lake.
 The Great Salt Lake is one of its remnants.